NelsonMinar/vector-river-map/README.md

 the geometry from NHDFlowline with metadata such as river name, [reach code](http://nhd.usgs.gov/nhd_faq.html#q119), and [Strahler number](http://en.wikipedia.org/wiki/Strahler_number) from PlusFlowlineVAA.
 It has about 2.7 million rows for the whole US.
+(NHDFlowline has nearly 3 million rows; flowlines which have no comid in PlusFlowlineVAA are discarded, a potential source of bias.)

 * `dataprep/mergeRivers.py` optimizes the data by merging geometry.
 NHD data has many tiny little rows for a single river.
 For efficiency